humnetlab/Urban_Dynamics/README.md

 Data were analyzed using python 3.8.7, numpy 1.19.5, scipy 1.6.0, pandas 1.2.1, osgeo 2.2.3, lightgbm 3.1.1, shap 0.40.0, matplotlib 3.5.2, seaborn 0.11.1.
 The code were compiled in Ubuntu 18.04.

+The estiamte of $R_t$ was implemented with R 4.1.2, using R packages EpiEstim 2.2-4, ggplot2 3.3.5, incidence 1.7.3.
+The code were compiled in Ubuntu 18.04.

 This data analysis framework aggregates the individual mobility traces data, to quantify the collective mobility beahavior from two aspects,

 ### (I) urban form metric $\Delta KS$, a metric to measure the spatial heterogeneity of mobility scale (Rg);